ychding11/ychding11.github.io/_posts/2017-9-9-3D-Rendering-API.md

 	- with input layout object decribing each element of each slot and each buffer's stride, GPU hardware should know how to read vertex data correctly.

 ### GPU resources and views
-vertex buffer, index buffer, constant buffer, stream output buffer, these four buffers can be bind to pipeline directly.
+- vertex buffer, index buffer, constant buffer, stream output buffer, these four kinds buffer can be bind to pipe directly.
-Other buffers need a resource view to bind to pipeline.
+- Other buffers need a resource view in order to bind to pipeline.
 	- render target view, pipeline output buffer.
 	- depth-stencil view, pipeline output buffer.
 	- shader resource view, bind to shader stage, read only.
 	- unordered access view, only bind to pixel shader, read and write by lots of thread.
-- *ID3D11DeviceChild::SetPrivateData()* with GUID "WKPDID_D3DDebugObjectName" defined in d3dcommon.h can assign a debug name to resource.
+- *ID3D11DeviceChild::SetPrivateData()* with GUID "WKPDID_D3DDebugObjectName" defined in d3dcommon.h can assign a debug name to GPU resource.
+- How to understand GPU Buffer like *ID3D11Buffer* ?
+What infomation does the object hold ?
+A pointer to GPU buffer?
+CPu can access GPU's memory directly ?

 ### Geometry Shader & Subdivision
 Geomery Shader is different from Vertex shader.